idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Most companies have their “competencies” they test for.
 But I abstract it down to:

-- Smart (Can code, understands)
+- Smart (Can code, understands, sees critical paths)
   - Teach me something you deeply understand
   - Walk through X, and Y, how do you, explain the trade offs.
 - Get things done (wants to ship, owns it):
-  - What matters to you
+  - What matters to you?
-  - Tell me something hard you did.
+  - Tell me something hard you did?
-  - Tell me your favorite parts
+  - Tell me your favorite parts?
-- EQ: (Not an asshole, Continuous Learning, Sees impact off his action, self aware o how eels)
+- EQ: (Not an asshole, Continuous Learning, Sees impact off his action, self aware, Team First )
   - Tell me a time you got in a fight
   - Tell me the hardest feedback you received.
+  - Tell me the hardest feedback you gave

 ### Do they prefer to hire only experienced folks?